We took the perfect road trip to Waco, TX, and it was time well spent with my mom.

 Horseback Riding At Brazos Bluffs Ranch

 My trip to Waco, TX, wouldn’t be perfect without a trail ride!
-If you’re looking to ride horses in Waco, look up Brazos Bluffs Ranch.
+If you want to ride horses in Waco, look up Brazos Bluffs Ranch.
 They offer a 90-minute trail ride through open fields and scenic views on the trails of their land.
 Some parts were uphill and downhill, which I loved!
 I learned on my last horse ride how to lean when the horse is climbing or going downhill.
 I think I’m ready to trot now!!
 Can you tell I had a good time?

 Related: Summer Horseback Riding in Chama NM